openharmony/docs/en/application-dev/reference/apis/js-apis-dataAbilityHelper.md

 )
 ```

-### getType
+## DataAbilityHelper.getType

 getType(uri: string, callback: AsyncCallback\<string>): void

 Obtains the MIME type of the data specified by a given URI.
-This method uses a callback to return the result.
+This API uses an asynchronous callback to return the result.

-**System capabilities**

-SystemCapability.Ability.AbilityRuntime.FAModel
+**System capability**: SystemCapability.Ability.AbilityRuntime.FAModel

 **Parameters**